E-Commerce Inventory Automation

 The dealership group sold parts through an e-commerce platform, but getting inventory listed was a brutal manual process.
 The vendor ERP offered no direct database access, only an export tool that dumped a CSV of the full active parts catalog: 1.2 to 1.5 million line items.

-What We Built
+What I Built

 Rule Engine & Management Interface